 A financial plan is like a blueprint.
 It is a description of what you want to achieve and the tools you need to achieve it.
 Financial planning is the process of asking questions to ensure that you manage your risk against unexpected events, save enough for retirement, avoid pitfalls in the investment process and think about what happens to your estate after you die.

-Another purpose of a financial plan is to develop a long-term focus and keep you there.
+Another purpose of financial planning is to develop a long-term focus and keep you there.
 Whether you choose your investments yourself or use a professional adviser, many people, from neighbors to advertisements to unsolicited sales people, will offer ideas and opinions suggesting that the grass is greener with their ideas or services.
-A financial plan gives you a context in which to evaluate new investments, and avoids the pitfall of trying to chase the highest return.
+A financial plan gives you a context in which to evaluate new investments and avoids the pitfall of trying to chase the highest return.

 Purchasing insurance to care for a disabled child or to look after a spouse not used to financial matters is not enough.
 Specific instructions need to be laid out as to how the money is to be used.
 Similarly, families can split over questions about who runs the family business or who gets the cottage.
-It is the job of financial planning, specifically estate planning, to help you address these questions while you live so that your hopes for after you die will be realized.
+It is the job of financial planning, specifically estate planning, to help you address these questions while you live so that your post-death wishes are executed.